 The Impact of Divorce on Young Children and Adolescents

-What I can do is try to distinguish some general ways children (up through about age 8 or 9) often react to parental divorce in contrast to how adolescents (beginning around ages 9-13) often respond.
+What I can do is try to distinguish some general ways that children (up through about age 8 or 9) often react to parental divorce in contrast to how adolescents (beginning around ages 9-13) often respond.
 Understand that I am talking here about tendencies, not certainties.

 For the young child, divorce shakes trust in dependency on parents who now behave in an extremely undependable way.
 They surgically divide the family unit into two different households between which the child must learn to transit back and forth, for a while creating unfamiliarity, instability, and insecurity, never being able to be with one parent without having to be apart from the other.

-The dependent child's short term reaction to divorce can be an anxious one.
-So much is different, new, unpredictable, and unknown that life becomes filled with scary questions?
-"What is going to happen to next?"
+The dependent child's short-term reaction to divorce can be an anxious one.
+So much is different, new, unpredictable, and unknown that life becomes filled with scary questions: "What is going to happen to next?"
 "Who will take care of me?"
-"If my parents can lose for each other, can they lose love for me?"
+"If my parents can lose love for each other, can they lose love for me?"
 "With one parent moving out, what if I lose the other too?"
 Answering such worry questions with worst fears, the child's response can be regressive.

 The child wants to feel more connected in a family situation where a major disconnection has occurred.
-Regression to earlier dependency can partly be an effort to elicit parental concern, bringing them close when divorce has pulled each of them further away—the resident parent now busier and more preoccupied, the absent parent simply less available because of being less around.
+Regression to an earlier dependency can partly be an effort to elicit parental concern, bringing them close when divorce has pulled each of them further away—the resident parent is now busier and more preoccupied, the absent parent is simply less available because of being less around.

-The more independent-minded adolescent tends to deal more aggressively to divorce, often reacting in a mad, rebellious way, more resolved to disregard family discipline and take care of himself since parents have failed to keep commitments to family that were originally made.
+The more independent-minded adolescent tends to deal more aggressively with divorce, often reacting in a mad, rebellious way, more resolved to disregard family discipline and take care of himself since parents have failed to keep the commitments to the family that were originally made.

 Now the adolescent can act aggressively to take control of his life by behaving even more distantly and defiantly, more determined to live his life his way, more dedicated to his self-interest than before.
 He feels increasingly autonomous in a family situation that feels disconnected.
 He now feels more impelled and entitled to act on his own.